 When the review happens

-A review of an order detaining a rangatahi in Police custody under section 238(1)(e) must be undertaken by the Youth Court at least once every 24 hours unless clearly impracticable.
+A review of an order detaining a rangatahi in police custody under section 238(1)(e) must be undertaken by the Youth Court at least once every 24 hours unless clearly impracticable.

-The social worker will visit and check on rangatahi at least once every 24 hours regardless of whether the order is able to be reviewed by the Youth Court.
+The social worker will visit and check on the rangatahi at least once every 24 hours regardless of whether the order is able to be reviewed by the Youth Court.

 Oranga Tamariki works with the Youth Court and Police during this time.